Questions and Answers

 The mitochondrial DNA test is not the ideal DNA test to use if you want to find close relatives who share a recent common direct maternal ancestor. mtDNA does NOT have a surname correlation that men have with yDNA so researching female lines can be considerably more difficult.

 mtDNA is a GREAT tool to use if you and another researcher believe you share a direct maternal ancestor and you want to validate your research.
-In ancient remains, mt DNA has had a far better survival rate than nuclear DNA, so archaeogeneticists like to use it (though extraction technology is always improving).

 In your account, fill in your maternal line family tree as far back as you can and fill in your Earliest Known Maternal Ancestor.